SparebankenVest/azure-key-vault-to-kubernetes/README.md

 * the application running in the container support getting secrets as environment variables
 * secret environment variable values should not be revealed to Kubernetes resources like Pod specs, stored on disks, visible in logs or exposed in any way other than in-memory for the application

-### When to use both the Controller and the Env Injector
+### Recommendation is to install both

-Install both the Controller and the Env Injector if:
+The recommendation is to install both the Controller and the Env Injector, enabling native Kubernetes secrets when needed and transparently injecting environment variables for all other cases.

-* Users of the Kubernetes cluster should be able to choose which one to use

 ## How it works